google/CFU-Playground/_micro-2022-pages/team.markdown

 	    		</div>
          </td>
 			<td class="person-bio">
-            Colby is a 3rd year Ph.D. student in computer science at Harvard University.
+            Colby Banbury is a 4th year Ph.D. student in computer science at Harvard University.
             His work focuses on cross stack optimization of tinyML systems.
             He is the former co-chair of the MLPerf Tiny benchmark suite.
          </td>